VonStroheim/thebooking/README.md

 + Conditional fields: fields can be configured to show/hide or being required in consequence of values of other fields.
 + Validation: apply the desired validation rule to any text field, if needed.

-## Google Calendar 2-ways integration
+## Google Calendar 2-ways and 3-ways integration
 Go in `TheBooking > Settings > Google Calendar`, provide Google API keys and select a Google Calendar.

 #### Highlighted features